Chronic Kidney Disease Nutrition Management Training Program

 Module 2 – Slow Progression of Chronic Kidney Disease

 This module reviews how intake of certain nutrients is reflected in urinary excretion; which antihypertensive medications increase the risk for hyperkalemia in CKD; and how diabetes control impacts CKD and how CKD progression may impact diabetes control.
 Interventions to lower albuminuria and control lipids in CKD are discussed.
 Using a case study format, follow Frank's journey as he rapidly approaches kidney failure to see how the diet and medications may interact in hypertension and diabetes in CKD.

-At the end, you will be introduced to two other educational resources from NKDEP, Eating Right for Kidney Health (PDF, 175.28 KB) and Your Kidney Test Results (PDF, 244.53 KB) , and see how to use them when counseling patients.
+At the end, you will be introduced to another educational resource from NIDDK, Your Kidney Test Results (PDF, 244.53 KB) , and see how to use it when counseling patients.

 The interactive elements in this module may not work properly in all browsers.
 For non-interactive offline training, download this module (PPT, 4.82 MB)

 Module 3 – Complications

 Who would have thought that declining kidney function could result in anemia and bone disease?
 Another case study is used to follow Joseph's journey as he tries to lose weight for placement on the kidney transplant list.
 He experiences CKD complications along the way, including anemia, hypoalbuminemia, hyperkalemia, metabolic acidosis, and bone disease.
 See how NIDDK's Your Kidney Test Results (PDF, 262.37 KB) and individual nutrient handouts can be used as part of self-management education.